-Follow these five simple tips for making the best matcha latte in the comfort of your own home:
+Follow these five simple tips for making the best matcha latte in the comfort of your own home.

 Yes, it’s more expensive than green tea, but as you read above… there are so many reasons for that!
 I’m listing below some brands I’ve either tried or have been recommended by friends I trust.
 That all said, I’ve also been told to hit up an international market to see if they have authentic matcha from Japan on the cheaps, so that’s always an option too!

 You could also try any of these three no-strain blender milks:

 Then store the matcha either back in the tin it came in or an airtight jar/container in a cool, dark place.
 If you don’t drink it often, the fridge would be fine.
 If you drink it daily, store it in a cool cupboard (not near your oven or fridge).
 Humidity tends to make for clumpier matcha powder that even the strongest whisking and blending can’t help sometimes.

-If I’m making an iced matcha latte, I’ll add more milk or just because of the ice, I steer towards the stronger side.
+If I’m making an iced matcha latte, I’ll add more milk or just because of the ice, I steer towards the stronger side (1.5 tsp+).
 You can optionally skip the hot water and just blend the matcha with milk also, but I find it better pouring over the milk in my opinion, plus I love whisking it!

-It’s super important to not get the water too hot!
+It’s super important to not use boiling water.
 To make sure you don’t do this, you can grab a tea kettle with a thermometer on it (like this one).
 I stay around 175f – 200f degrees for the perfect temperature and do not go over that level.

 Remember that practice makes perfect, and you should try different ratios, types of milk, and brands if you’re unhappy with something.
 There are times I go through phases with different kinds of milk, add-ins, and of course iced vs. hot.
 Once you find that sweet spot, you will LOVE it!